CGMSP/python-graphics-curriculum/tutorial.md

 ```

 ### Moving the bullets
-We now define a function where we move the bullet up by 8 pixels (by subtracting 8 pixels from the bullet's y axis)
+We now define a function where we move the bullet up by 8 pixels (by subtracting 8 pixels from the bullet's y axis).
+We also define playerX (the player's position on the x axis) to windowW (the length of the window on the x axis) devided by 2 (the middle)

 ```
 def update(self):